kungfumonk29/kungfumonk29.github.io/index.md

 <div class="intro">

+# Aryaman Gupta

-Finance and strategy professional working across investing, transactions and value creation.
+Finance and strategy professional with experience across consulting, transactions, and capital allocation.

-I started out solving growth and performance problems in financial services, and later moved deeper into finance to better understand how businesses make decisions, deploy capital and create value over time.
+I started out solving growth and performance problems in financial services, then moved deeper into finance to better understand how businesses make decisions, deploy capital, and create value over time.

-Most of my work sits at the intersection of strategy, investing and analysis.
-That usually means breaking down a business, evaluating a decision, or figuring out what actually matters beyond the slide deck version of reality.
+Most of my work sits at the intersection of **strategy, investing, and analysis** — whether that means looking at a business model, evaluating a deal, or thinking through what actually drives long-term outcomes beyond the PowerPoint version of events.

-I have completed the Master of Finance at Cambridge Judge Business School, after working at Ernst & Young in Financial Services Consulting.
-The work involved strategy, performance improvement and transformation.
-In practice, a mix of structured thinking, commercial judgement and the occasional glamorous spreadsheet.
+I am currently completing the **Master of Finance at Cambridge Judge Business School**, after working at **EY in Financial Services Consulting**, where I advised institutions on strategy, performance improvement, and transformation.
+In practice, that meant a mix of structured thinking, commercial judgement, and the occasional glamorous spreadsheet.

 This site is part professional portfolio, part writing space, and part record of what I am thinking about.
-It is meant to be useful, thoughtful and reasonably well put together, which already gives it an edge over most things built in a hurry.
+It is meant to be useful, thoughtful, and reasonably well put together — which already gives it an edge over most things built in a hurry.

 <br>

 <a class="button" href="/work/">View Work</a>
 <a class="button secondary" href="/contact/">Contact</a>